Integrated services and consulting and community facilities use policy

 3. Actions and procedures

-Determining suitability of service providers
+Planning, identifying and determining suitability of service providers

-• Local government
+• local government

-• Community and other not-for-profit health providers
+• community and other not-for-profit health providers

 • Aboriginal Community Controlled Organisations